-Summers in Mexico bring the highest temperatures and longest days of the year; they also bring refreshing seasonal rains to the regions affected by these, which include the colonial highlands, the Copper Canyon, the sub-tropical jungles of Chiapas, and the states of the Yucatán peninsula.
+Summers in Mexico bring the highest temperatures and some of longest days of the year; they also bring refreshing seasonal rains to the regions affected by these, which include the colonial highlands, the Copper Canyon, the sub-tropical jungles of Chiapas, and the states of the Yucatán peninsula.

 Mexican summertime begins on or around June 21st each year, although temperatures are already near their peak by mid-spring, and the rain season usually begins by late May or early June, bringing a refreshing change to the long dry-spell of springtime, and also helping to clear the soiled and stale air that tends to accumulate around the valley of Mexico City in the weeks leading-up to the rains.

 Visiting and living in Mexico during the rain season

 Some guides advise against visiting Mexico during the rain season but, as we have remarked elsewhere, that approach would rob you of an opportunity to experience Mexico at one of its finest times of year: when the rains come, the flora show-off their brightest colors and release the delicate subtleties of their natural fragrances; the rivers and lakes swell, and the searing heat is tempered by revitalizing rain.

 The ‘snowbirds’ who live in Mexico part time also tend to miss the rainy season, as they arrive in November and leave in April.

 When the long-dry spell of the spring breaks, Mexico’s flora and landscapes begin to break into color; living in Mexico during the rainy season has its challenges, but with some planning you can live well through Mexico’s rainy season.